What Is This Sorcery?

 - Reboot your machine

-- If you have FireDaemon Pro or FireDaemon Zero installed - when you switch to Session 0 - you will find your keyboard and mouse working again on Session 0 on Windows 10 or Server 2016!
+- If you have FireDaemon Pro or FireDaemon Zero installed - when you switch to Session 0 - you will find your keyboard and mouse working again on Session 0 on Windows 10, Server 2016 or Server 2019!
 Cool, eh?

 Querying Whether The ZeroInput Driver is Running From FireDaemon Zero

 FireDaemon Zero is ZeroInput aware.
 You can query the running state of the ZeroInput driver by typing the following at an elevated command prompt: